Maybe we'll play some Glam Rock before it's all said and done.

 Through his persistence and positivity, he was able to prolong his life and give hope to those who may not have had any before.

-because whatever happens, we will learn from it and we will do it better the next time.
+Because whatever happens, we will learn from it and we will do it better the next time.

-What is the common thread that we see in science fiction and in some of these stories of people trying to advance AI and advance cybernetics and merge humans with machines, whether it's chips or whether it's the human cyborg with the with the antenna where he smells colors and hears colors and stuff, or this list guy.
+Now, what is the common, what is the common thread that we see in science fiction and in some of these stories of people trying to advance AI and advance cybernetics and merge humans with machines, whether it's chips or whether it's the human cyborg with the antenna where he smells colors and hears colors and stuff, or this list guy.

-And and it always it's always the same theme.
+And it's always the same theme.

 It's always the same thread of people trying to either cheat death or people trying to cheat the biological condition that currently consumes them.